 The IT Benefits of Cloud Based EHRs

-When choosing an electronic health record(EHR) system, providers have the choice of hosting the software on their own network(client-server) or an EHR system where the software is hosted on a remote server accessed through the Internet (cloud-based).
-While both systems have advantages over paper records, cloud based EHR systems offer significant benefits to small practices over the client-server model.
-Let’s examine some of the IT advantages cloud based EHRs bring to the table.
+If you’re in the healthcare field, you know that when choosing an electronic health record(EHR) system, providers have two choices.
+The first one is to host the software on their own network(client-server).
+The second is to have an EHR system where the software is hosted on a remote server that is accessed through the internet(cloud-based).
+While both of these systems have several, insurmountable advantages over paper records, cloud based EHR systems are superior, because they offer significantly more benefits to small practices over the client-server model.
+Let’s examine some of the IT advantages that cloud based EHRs bring to the table.

 REDUCED STARTUP COSTS WITH CLOUD BASED EHR